ksopyla/pytorch_neural_networks/README.md

 ## Convolutional neural network for classifying CIFAR-10

-This model uses convolutional neural network with 3 convolution layers and output layer.
-As input we pass raw image pixels as 32x32 vector of numbers.
+This model uses a convolutional neural network with 3 convolution layers and an output layer.
+As input, we pass raw image pixels as the 32x32 vector of numbers.

 File: **[conv_net_cifar.py](https://github.com/ksopyla/pytorch_neural_networks/blob/master/conv_net_cifar.py)**
 This model achieve ~ 67% accuracy after 5 epoch.